 Special Considerations & Extensions

-If you experience an unexpected circumstance outside of your control which will have a negative impact on your studies, assessments and attendance you have a variety of academic options available, such as Extensions and Mitigation.
+If you experience an unexpected circumstance outside of your control which will have a negative impact on your studies, assessments and attendance you have a variety of academic options available, such as extensions and claims for extenuating circumstances.
 Evidence will be required (i.e. Doctors/Hospital Letter, Police report, Solicitors Letter) to support your claims, this can vary depending on the situation which we can advise on.
 It is important that you notify our Student Support Team at the earliest opportunity so we can fully support you with your situation.

 Short Term Extension Requests